Paavo Aaltonen

 Paavo Johannes Aaltonen (11 December 1919 – 9 September 1962) was a Finnish artistic gymnast and a three-time Olympic champion.
 At the 1948 Summer Olympics, he won four medals, of which three were gold, including a three-way tie for gold in the pommel horse with teammates Veikko Huhtanen and Heikki Savolainen.
-He also competed at the 1952 Summer Olympics winning a team bronze for a total of five Olympic medals during his career.
-At the 1950 World Championships, he won the gold medal on the horizontal bar and the team silver medal.
+He also competed at the 1952 Summer Olympics, winning a team bronze for a total of five Olympic medals during his career.
+At the 1950 World Championships, Aaltonen won the gold medal on the horizontal bar and the team silver medal.